2 billion. That’s the number of users on the popular messaging app WhatsApp, as of 2020.

 - Documentation: Sharing business updates, sale updates, etc. is made easy via WhatsApp and also gives customers one place to store all the information (making a great brand experience!)

-- To fulfil orders: Customers having difficulty placing orders on your website can reach out to you via WhatsApp so you can help them through it, increasing your conversion rate
+- To fulfill orders: Customers having difficulty placing orders on your website can reach out to you via WhatsApp so you can help them through it, increasing your conversion rate

 2. Sending Out Multimedia Communication